mtik00/free-game-notifier/example/README.md

     ```

 Once you verify everything is working as intended, modify `settings.yml` to your
 liking.
-The two main things to change are `feeds.steam.url` (you'll want to use
+The two main things to change are `feeds.steam` (you'll want to use
-the actual RSS feed) and `notifiers.slack.url` for your actual Slack webhook.
+the actual RSS feed) and `notifiers.slack` for your actual Slack webhook.